Research explores how biochar can remove carbon from the atmosphere

-Nottingham researchers lead £4.5m study on sustainable technology to remove CO2 from the air
+Nottingham researchers are leading a £4.5m study on sustainable technology to remove CO2 from the air.

-The University of Nottingham is leading the world’s largest trial to evaluate the viability of a material called biochar to store carbon from the atmosphere to counter the impact of climate change.
+The University of Nottingham is leading the UK’s largest trial to evaluate the viability of a material called biochar to store carbon from the atmosphere to counter the impact of climate change.

 The £4.5m project is one of five UK Research and Innovation-funded demonstrators investigating the adoption of Greenhouse Gas Removal (GGR) technologies to cut CO2 emissions at a scale that may help the UK reach its net-zero target by 2050.
 The project has recently been cited in a UK Parliament Research Briefing 'Restoring agricultural soils'.